Marie-Burns22/pole-frontend/src/notes.md

 # Dev Log

 ## 10/11/19
-### Booking form updates backend to show time_slot requested.
-* Frontend: fetch request with patch method in booking form component.
-Send only time_slot id and status of requested
-* Backend time_slot controller update action for status.
+### Completed
+* Booking form updates time_slot status to "requested" when form is submitted *Booking form send email using formspree.

+### Working on
+Fix About section styling